BA (Hons) Games Art and Technology

 *Please note that the offering of optional modules in individual Film Schools, in any given academic year, will be subject to the availability of resources and sufficient student interest.

-In this module, you’ll explore the crucial initial phases of game development.
-Through this journey, you appreciate the importance of comprehensive planning and leverage research-driven ideation to produce compelling game ideas.
-As you refine your concept, you learn to pinpoint your target market and tailor your game to their preferences.
-You also hone your skills in pitching game concepts, choose the most suitable project management methodologies, and ensure the optimal project scope.
-A highlight of the course will be guiding you in crafting a vertical slice, a representation of your game’s core design and mechanics.
+Explore the crucial initial phases of game development.
+Learn and practise comprehensive planning and leverage research-driven ideation to produce compelling game ideas.
+Learn to pinpoint your target market and tailor your game to their preferences.
+Hone your skills in pitching game concepts, choose the most suitable project management methodologies, and ensure optimal project scope.
+A highlight of the course will be guidance in crafting a vertical slice, a representation of your game’s core design and mechanics.

-In this module, you will bring your game concept or game assets to life, navigating the challenges of game development while also engaging in the negotiation process to determine the assessment criteria of your project.
-You will deliver a project aiming for a professional level of project management and quality assurance, keeping a developer diary to record your journey.
+Bring your game concept or game assets to life, navigating the challenges of game development while also engaging in the negotiation process to determine the assessment criteria of your project.
+Deliver a project aiming for a professional level of project management and quality assurance, keeping a developer diary to record your journey.

 Many people in the creative technology sector go on to work in freelance roles or have ambitions to set up their own businesses.
 This module will look at key business examples of how that works, how you can access funding and what good management of people looks like.
 Participants will be expected to create a high-level business plan for a future business.